Particular/docs.particular.net/samples/multi-tenant/di/sample.md

 ## Running the sample

 Run the sample.
-Once running press any key to send messages.
+Once running, press any key to send messages.
 Note that for each given message the two message handlers will get the same session instance and that the instance is connected to the given tenant specified on the incoming message.